gbirke/mite-overtime/README.md

 To build the Javascript, download this repository, go to the folder on the command line and run the following commands:

-	export APP_ENV=production
 	npm install
-	npm build
+	npm run build

 Now you can copy the contents of the `web` folder to your web server and use it there.

-Alternatively, you can run
+### Running in development mode
+If you want to run the application in development mode (where you don't need a Mite API), run

 	npm start

 to start a web server on you local machine.
-You can then use the application with the URL http://localhost:8080/
+You can then use the application with the URL http://localhost:8080/ For the server request to work, you either have to change `js/config/development` or download some data from your mite account with the following commands:

+    curl  -H 'X-MiteApiKey: YOUR_API_KEY'  https://wmd.mite.yo.lk/myself.json > web/myself.json
+    curl  -H 'X-MiteApiKey: YOUR_API_KEY'  https://wmd.mite.yo.lk/time_entries.json > web/time_entries.json

 ## FAQ